Corris Hostel, Old School, Corris, Machynlleth, Powys, SY20 9TQ

 Walks:Long Distance Walks

-This accommodation allows dogs by arrangement, is near mountains, is in a National Park, is available to individuals, gives a Best Price Guarantee, is an 'Eco Hostel', has a pub within walking distance and is on the Re-opening for Summer 2020 page, a dark sky area, the map of accommodation for school groups, the Wedding Venue page, the IHUK signage page, the ideal for retreats page, the present or past youth hostel page, the Lon Las Cymru and the dark sky area.
+This accommodation allows dogs by arrangement, is near mountains, is in a National Park, is available to individuals, gives a Best Price Guarantee, is a Green Business Award Winner and has a pub within walking distance.
+It is on the Re-opening for Summer 2020 page, a dark sky area, the map of accommodation for school groups, the IHUK signage page, the Wedding Venue page, the ideal for retreats page, the present or past youth hostel page and the Lon Las Cymru.

 MapView Nearby Hostels